 It is possible that a driver may during the course of a day drive two or more vehicles where both types of recording equipment are used.
-Drivers in such a situation must use a driver card to record while driving a vehicle with a digital tachograph and tachograph charts when driving a vehicle equipped with an analogue device.
-Time away from the vehicle may be recorded on either recording equipment, but there is no need to record it on both.
+Drivers in such a situation must use a driver card to record while driving a vehicle with a digital tachograph and a tachograph chart when driving a vehicle equipped with an analogue tachograph.